mattrltrent/scrollable/README.md

 - `child` (required): This widget's child.
 - `bubbleUpScrollNotifications`: Whether the widget should bubble up scroll notifications, or block them.
 - `closeKeyboardOnTap`: If the keyboard should also be closed just on the widget being tapped.
+- `closeKeyboardOnVerticalSwipe`: If the keyboard should be closed when a vertical swipe occurs.
 </details>

 <details>